Bulk Local Operators, Conformal Descendants and Radial Quantization

 In conclusion, up to an overall constant, our arguments show that the renormalized primary at energy scale $\upmu=1/z$ is given by

 and $z^{\Delta}\mathcal{O}(x,z)$ corresponds to a bulk scalar field $\phi(x,z)$.
 In the $\alpha=0$ limit, it actually comes back to the usual language of CFT.

-We notice that $Z(z^2\Box)$ obtained in (\ref{map}) is nothing but the Fourier transformation of the normalizable modes of the solution to the bulk free field equation.
-This construction is different from the one suggested in \cite{Banks:1998dd,Balasubramanian:1999ri,Bena:1999jv,Hamilton:2006az,Hamilton:2006fh}.
-The approach there encountered only the bulk normalizable modes with $k^2={\vec {\rm k}}^2-w^2<0$ and thus it can not be generalized to the Euclidean AdS case.
-Instead, our construction encounters all the bulk normalizable modes since it is the honest Fourier transformation.
+We notice that $Z(z^2\Box)$ obtained in (\ref{map}) is nothing but the Fourier transformation of the solutions to the bulk free field equation with $\Phi(z\to0)\sim z^{\Delta}$ behavior at the boundary.
+This construction is different from the one suggested in \cite{Banks:1998dd,Balasubramanian:1999ri,Bena:1999jv,Hamilton:2006az}.
+The approach there encountered only the $k^2={\vec {\rm k}}^2-w^2<0$ part of the bulk $\Phi(z\to0)\sim z^{\Delta}$ modes, and thus it can not be generalized to the Euclidean AdS case.
+Instead, our construction encounters all the bulk $\Phi(z\to0)\sim z^{\Delta}$ modes since it is the honest Fourier transformation.
 Obviously, (\ref{map}) is applicable for both signatures.